 Amy Bonnaffons, GA

-The job also brought me—a bookish, city kid—closer to nature than ever before.
+The job also brought me – a bookish, city kid – closer than ever before to nature.
 Much of nature, I learned, was disgusting.
-I had to learn to do demonstrations with pythons, a tarantula, and a Madagascan hissing cockroach the size of my palm.
+I had to learn to do demonstrations with pythons, a tarantula and a Madagascan hissing cockroach the size of my palm.
 As I held each alien-textured animal in my bare hands, proffering it for the children to touch (“Gently, please, gently!”), I masked my unease.
 All creatures, adorable or nasty, deserved our interest, did they not?
 Couldn’t they all inspire wonder?